LISTEN: Playoff seeds, city title game talk | No Shot Clock, Episode 94

-Michael O’Brien and Joe Henricksen answer listener questions, talk about the city tournament drama give their Two Takes and discuss the state playoff seeds and the seeding system.
+Joe Henricksen and Michael O’Brien answer listener questions, give their Two Takes and discuss the state playoffs, including an in-depth look at the Class 4A regionals.

+-What is the best recent team not to win the state title?

+-Taking a look back at the 2005 Player of the Year race

 That and a ton more…